Docker network security

 Docker Security

-To use Docker safely in production and development, you must know the potential security issues and the primary tools and techniques for securing container-based systems.
-The defenses for your system should also consist of multiple layers.
+To use Docker safely in production and development, you must know potential security issues and the primary tools and techniques for securing container-based systems.
+Your system’s defenses should also consist of multiple layers.

 For example, your containers will most likely run in VMs so that if a container breakout occurs, another level of defense can prevent the attacker from getting to the host or other containers.
 Monitoring systems should be in place to alert admins in the case of unusual behavior.
 Finally, firewalls should restrict network access to containers, limiting the external attack surface.